Last updated on June 6th, 2026 at 02:20 pm

 • Never accept overpayment or wire money back

-• Never share Google Voice verification codes
+• Never share Google Voice or any verification codes

 • Verify buyer identity in person before any showing